charlie39/OneStop.nvim/README.md

 ```

 the setup function provides the command ```OSRunner```.
 This comamand by default
-launches the commands in the configured terminal [ The default is st, so if you
+launches the commands in the configured terminal [ The default is st which is
+what i use, so if you
 don't have st installed you must set the terminal to one that is available].
 OSRunner takes three subcommands:

-- float = launches the command in a float term buffer
+- fl[oat] = launches the command in a float term buffer
 - sp[lit] = launches the command in a split term buffer
 - vs[plit] = launches the command in vsplit term buffer
-- external = launches the command in the configured  external terminal
+- ext[ernal] = launches the command in the configured  external terminal

 you can map these to your  custom key binds.
 e.g:

 ```